2022 Strawberry Picking Near Chicago: U-Pick Map and Tips

 Strawberry Picking Tips

+Strawberries do not ripen after being removed from the plant.
+The size of a strawberry does not affect how sweet the fruit will taste.
 Many strawberries ripen under the leaves of the plant, so it helps to gently lift the leaves to look towards the center of the plant.

 When You Get Home

 To freeze your strawberries: wash and hull them (cut off the green part and remove the core), dry them really well by patting them dry or laying them out to dry on your counter.
 Lay them on a cookie sheet covered in wax paper and put in freezer.
-When completely frozen, transfer them into ziplock bags, removing as much air as you can.
+When completely frozen, transfer them into Ziploc bags, removing as much air as you can.
 Strawberries will be slightly mushier than other frozen fruits when unfrozen, but they are still delicious.
 Berries can keep for months in the freezer, so don’t hesitate to freeze extras!

 Join the List